menu

 Setting & Lifestyle

-Point Blank is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Point Blank doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Point Blank is somewhat higher than in the average US city of 21.84%: 26.31% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Point Blank is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.31% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Point Blank in 2018 was $47,384, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $189,536 for a family of four.
 However, Point Blank contains both very wealthy and poor people as well.